green-coder/girouette/README.md

 ```

 You can use `Girouette processor tool` to extract the CSS class names from
-your source code and generate the CSS in realtime as you develop.
+your source code and generate the CSS in real time as you develop.

 See the [demo project](example/reagent-demo) for more information.